RayTracing/raytracing.github.io/CONTRIBUTING.md

        multiple such lines if applicable.

-     - Include a one-line summary change at the bottom of the current development section in the changelog.
+     - Include a one-line summary change at the bottom of the current development section in the changelog (`CHANGELOG.md`).
 Include a reference to the associated GitHub issue.

      - For an example of the above, see
        [issue #1262](https://github.com/RayTracing/raytracing.github.io/issues/1262) and